Preservation League of New York State

 The Preservation League of New York State (Preserve NYS) is a nonprofit organization which works to preserve historic structures in New York.
 Established in 1974, Preserve NYS supports preservation efforts through information on best practices, professional resources, grants, and awards to outstanding preservation projects.
 Many projects in New York have benefited from the Preservation League's support, with 62 projects receiving grants between 2000 and 2004 alone.

+History

+The organization grew out of a June 1973 meeting of preservationists in Rensselaerville, who concluded that New York needed a statewide organization to advocate for historic preservation, provide technical assistance, and promote preservation practices.
+The Preservation League was incorporated in March 1974.

+The New York State Council on the Arts provided assistance for the organization's establishment.
+Its 1973–1974 annual report described support for administrative work establishing the League and for a statewide preservation conference held in Rochester in April 1974, which drew more than 350 participants.

+Programs

+The League's Seven to Save program, established in 1999, identifies seven at-risk historic sites in New York on a biennial basis.
+Selected sites receive advocacy and technical assistance intended to help local groups, property owners, and public officials develop preservation strategies.

+The League also administers historic-preservation grant programs in partnership with the New York State Council on the Arts.
+Preserve New York has funded planning studies such as historic structure reports, building condition reports, cultural landscape reports, and cultural resource surveys, while the Technical Assistance Grant program has supported shorter-term preservation projects.
+In 2025, the two programs awarded a combined $347,500 to 31 projects in 20 counties.

 A 2006 survey, supported by the New York State Council on the Arts, of the 2000 - 2004 Preserve NYS grant recipients found that funds supplied by the Preservation League “lead directly to the rehabilitation of historic places, leverage significant additional resources (cash and in-kind), and protect properties at the local, state and national levels through landmark designations.”
 Approximately half of the projects supported by this group of grants were “cultural resources surveys,” resulting in 8,472 resources' identification and 1,294 new listings on the New York State or National Register of Historic Places.

 A list of projects which have received the Preservation League's “Excellence in Historic Preservation Awards” can be found here.
 An example of such a project is the Altamont, NY Free Library.

 Its offices are housed in the Building at 44 Central Avenue, listed on the National Register of Historic Places in 2014.